Bio Energy netherlands

-Bio Energy Netherlands will convert sustainable biomass into bio-gas (syngas).
-Initially, it will be used to generate green heat and green electricity.
-At a later stage, hydrogen and CO₂ will also be produced.
+Bio Energy Netherlands focuses on converting sustainable biomass into biogas (syngas).
+Initially, it is used to generate green heat and green electricity.
+At a later stage, green hydrogen and CO₂ will also be produced.
 These are the basic chemicals used in green chemistry and for the creation of bio-fuels.

-Bio Energy Netherlands wants to generate clean energy from renewable sources and through this process take the step towards the production of green molecules, to be used as a resource in chemistry.
+Bio Energy Netherlands wants to generate green electricity and heat from renewable sources and through this process take the step towards the production of green molecules, to be used as a resource in chemistry and for transport fuels.
 We aim to do this by making optimal use of local sustainable residual biomass flows.

 The biggest challenge of the energy transition is finding sustainable alternatives for fossil fuels, mainly for the generation of green heat and green electricity.
 For Bio Energy Netherlands, this is only the first step.
-The ultimate goal is to find green molecules that can also replace fossil resources in chemistry.
-Sustainable biomass is a renewable source of energy that may replace fossil resources on all fronts.
+The ultimate goal is to additionally produce green molecules that can also replace fossil resources in chemistry, industry and transport.
+Sustainable biomass is a renewable resource that may replace fossil resources on all fronts.

-Using modular plants, Bio Energy Netherlands gasifies biomass to generate green heat and electricity.
-Later, Bio Energy Netherlands will also produce biogas, hydrogen and CO₂ for the chemical sector.
+Using modular plants, Bio Energy Netherlands gasifies biomass into syngas, which is used to generate green heat and electricity.
+Later, Bio Energy Netherlands will also produce hydrogen and CO₂ for the chemical sector.
 Because of the modular structure, Bio Energy Netherlands can respond flexibly to the local demands for its end products.

 - Green heat for district heating and/or industrial applications